pyca/cryptography/docs/hazmat/bindings/commoncrypto.rst

 .. versionadded:: 0.2

 These are `CFFI`_ bindings to the `CommonCrypto`_ C library.
-It is only available on Mac OS X versions 10.8 and above.
+It is only available on macOS versions 10.8 and above.

 .. class:: cryptography.hazmat.bindings.commoncrypto.binding.Binding()